sjml/pcg-wrapper/README.md

   out the [PCG C library documentation](http://www.pcg-random.org/using-pcg-c.html).
   The "seeds" here correspond to the low and high bits of the seed and sequence.

-* There is a mild performance hit as the index climbs higher; in my testing on a 2.6 GHz Intel Core i5, it amounted to 20-40 nanoseconds at the worst.
-Safely negligible in most contexts.
+* There is a mild decline in performance as the index climbs higher; in my testing on a 2.6 GHz Intel Core i5, it amounted to a few hundred nanoseconds at the worst.
+  Safely negligible in most contexts, but something to be aware of.
+  * The biggest dip in performance comes as the index crosses the 32-bit limit; doing the work to convert strings to integers isn't free.

 * The index is presently limited to the range of 64-bit unsigned integers, and you'll get an exception if you exceed that range.